 What happens to taste and safety

-Shelf life of cocktail components: here's how
+Shelf life of cocktail components: here's how it works

 Storage times per ingredient

-| Ingredient | Storage Location | Shelf life after opening |
+| Ingredient | Storage location | Shelf life after opening |

 |---|---|---|

-| Distilled spirits (vodka, rum, gin) | Cool and dark | Unlimited |
+| Distilled spirits (vodka, rum, gin) | Cool and dark | Indefinite |

 | Vermouth | Refrigerator | 1 to 2 months |